Thiem 1st since 1949 to win US Open after ceding 1st 2 sets

 As Thiem stepped forward to pose for pictures with his shiny new bit of hardware, Zverev remained a few feet behind, one hand clutching his less-impressive silver tray, the other hand on a hip.

+The proceedings took 4 hours, 2 minutes.
+And to think: After just 1 1/2 hours, Zverev was up by two sets and a break in the third at 2-1.

+But Zverev, of all people, should have known what might have seemed at the time like an impossible hill to climb for Thiem was, indeed, achievable.
+After all, in Thursday's semifinals, it was Zverev who trailed 2-0 in sets against Pablo Carreño Busta before coming back to win.

-Thiem had come in 0-3 in Grand Slam finals, but always faced Rafael Nadal or Novak Djokovic in those others.
+Thiem began the day 0-3 in Grand Slam finals, but always faced a member of the Big Three of men's tennis in those others.
 This time, he was the favorite and came out jittery, but eventually worked his way out of that, while Zverev went from cool and confident to passive and pushed around.

 The fifth set was just as back-and-forth as the other four, the mistakes rising with the tension and the history in the offing.